JonLevin25/node-sync-files/README.md

 - Upgraded project to be an ESModule (Required by `update-notifier`)
 - Fixed various import issues
 - Upgraded all packages to latest (as of 17/2/23)
-- added name to default function
+- Added name to default function
+- Modernized a bit
   - convert vars to let/const
-- added JSDoc types to index.js + @ts-check / tsconfig for checking
+  - added JSDoc types + @ts-check / tsconfig for checking

 # node-sync-files